 - Army personnel performing daily activities or participating in training and field operations inside the United States and overseas are at risk for insect-borne diseases, some of which may cause long-term health effects or even death.
 Uniforms treated with permethrin reduce this risk.

-- Many vector-borne risks exist to service members who do not wear treated uniforms both here in the US and while overseas.
-While service members may not always be in a high risk environment for vector-borne illness or death, having our military members protected prior to entering these environments is critical to mission effectiveness and readiness and is the right thing to do to safeguard the health of Soldiers from these risks.
-The risk of some mosquito- or tick-borne disease is present in nearly every state.
+- Many vector-borne risks exist for service members who do not wear treated uniforms both here in the US and while overseas.
+While service members may not always be in a high-risk environment for vector-borne illness or death, having our military members protected prior to entering these environments is critical to mission effectiveness and readiness and is the right thing to do to safeguard the health of Soldiers from these risks.
+The risk of mosquito- or tick-borne disease is present in nearly every state.

 - Permethrin repels many species of crawling and flying insects, including mosquitoes, ticks, chiggers, and flies.